 - Compost needs to is complicated and can expensive.
 So this is the top 2-3 inches of your beds.
 Adding this every year and between growing seasons is essential to a great garden.
 Making your own is ideal, but you can also get it delivered.

 - You don’t have to use fertilizers necessarily…compost does most of the work of fertilizers.
 If you do look at bone meal or natural mineral combos.
 I find that compost is usually enough for most every plant I grow.
+But if you still want to opt for fertilizers, brands like Venda de adubos e fertilizantes are noteworthy.

 - Seed mixes are great, but not necessary you can use your compost you are using in your garden to start seeds or mix compost with topsoil to make your own potting mix.